-The design that Bartholdi came up with featured a robed lady in spiked crown, clutching a tablet inscribed “July 4, 1776” and standing atop broken chains and shackles.
-In her right hand, she is lifting a torch.
-Bartholdi needed a first-class engineer for the project, as the massive statue would be buffeted by rain, snow and wind.
+The design that Bartholdi came up with featured a robed lady in a spiked crown, clutching a tablet inscribed “July 4, 1776” and standing atop broken chains and shackles.
+In her right hand, she lifts a torch.
+Bartholdi needed a first-class engineer for the project, as the massive statue would be buffeted by rain, snow, and wind.
 He enlisted Eugène le-Duc, who suggested the repoussé method of metalwork; 300 thin sheets of copper would be hammered into the form of the statue’s skin.
 They would then be connected by iron-bar armature to a structure.
 Bartholdi built progressively larger-scale models—4-, 9-, and 36-foot versions of the Statue of Liberty.
 From these, he could develop plaster casts and wooden forms for shaping the copper skin.
 In 1876, he was able to send Liberty’s right arm and torch to Philadelphia to be shown at the Centennial Exposition, after which, it was displayed at New York’s Madison Square Garden.

 French architect and structural engineer Alexandre Eiffel took over the statue’s internal design after the death of le-Duc in 1879.
 This was slightly less than a decade before Eiffel would then begin construction of the lattice tower named for him in Paris.
 Now, Eiffel praised le-Duc’s designs, but instead of relying on the outer shell for support, he envisioned a 120-ton inner skeletal structure that would be anchored by a 98-foot pylon composed of four huge iron posts to hold up the statue.
-It would be tied to another anchor sunk in 154-foot-high pedestal.
+It would be tied to another anchor sunk into a 154-foot-high pedestal.
 This marvel of relatively lightweight trusses and flexible suspension would thus enable the statue to adjust to the weather conditions, and also, allow visitors to walk right up to the top via an internal staircase.
 These ideas, cutting-edge at the time, would again be put to use in the construction of the Eiffel Tower.

 Learn more about the social revolutions that pioneering inventions set in motion